cedar-policy/rfcs/text/0061-functions.md

 Likewise, any static analysis tools would work via inlining.

 ### Templates
-Cedar macros use the same notation for their variables as do templates, since in both cases variables are "holes" that are filled in with a Cedar expression to make a full construct -- for templates, the construct is a policy, for macros it is an expression.
+Macros use the same syntax for their parameter variables as do templates, since in both cases variables are "holes" that are filled in with a Cedar expression to make a full construct -- for templates, the construct is a policy, for macros it is an expression.

 Templates can include calls to macros.
 For example: